The National Bus Pass entitles the pass holder to free off peak travel on local buses anywhere in England.

 There is a separate application form for the Devon Companion Pass.
 You need to provide one of the following items to support a Companion Bus Pass application:

-- disability Living Allowance with the higher rate mobility component together with middle or higher rate care component.
+- Disability Living Allowance with the higher rate mobility component together with the higher rate care component.

 - letter on headed paper from a medical professional confirming a specified medical condition that prevents independent travel; such as uncontrolled epilepsy or severe mental disorder.

-- letter from Children’s or Adult Services confirming registration as blind or registered with a learning disability.
+- letter from Children’s or Adult Services confirming registration as blind or registered with a learning disability and unable to travel independently.

 - war pension with mobility supplement award letter.

-- personal Independence Payment scoring points in both the mobility activities and the daily living activities.
-A combination of two or more of the following:
+- Personal Independence Payment scoring points in a combination of two or more of the following activities:

 - 8 points for ‘moving around’

-- 12 points for ‘planning and following journeys’
+- 10 or 12 points for ‘planning and following a journey’

-- 8 points for ‘engaging with other people face to face’
+- 8 points for ‘mixing with other people’

 The Devon Companion Bus Pass is a discretionary enhancement to the statutory scheme and wholly funded by Devon County Council.
 The Devon Companion Bus Pass may not be used outside of the Devon County Council area.
 For further information or to request an application form please contact us.